mattwilldev/stacked-sprite-plugin/README.md

 | Rotate Sprites | A toggle to rotate the stacked sprite in the editor.                                                                   |
 | Stack Offset   | The y-position offset between each frame of the stacked sprite.
 Use a value greater than 1 for a more 'exploded' look. |
 | Rotation Speed | Speed at which the stacked sprite rotates when `Rotate Sprites` and `Show Sprites` is enabled.                         |

-## Demo Scene

-A demo scene is included in this repo which includes an example stacked sprite for reference.

 # Credits